Wanting to remain healthy physically and mentally as you age? Try these simple exercises for seniors at home.

 Even if you don’t have a fancy home gym, you probably already have one handy piece of exercise equipment: a chair.
 You can use a sturdy chair for all kinds of workout moves, including these:

 Grab two weighted objects, such as dumbbells, filled water bottles, or cans of food.
-Sit in a chair, with feet flat on the floor.
-Hold one object in each hand, with palms facing forward and elbows bent.
+Sit in a chair with your feet flat on the floor.
+Hold one object in each hand, palms facing forward and elbows bent.

 Press your arms above your head, keeping a slight bend in the elbows as your arms extend.
-Slowly lower back to the start position.
+Slowly lower them back to your starting position.
 Repeat 15 times.

 Stand behind a chair, holding the back of it.
-Begin to slowly lift one leg to the side as far as you can.
+Slowly lift one leg to the side as far as you can.
 Keep the leg you’re standing on slightly bent.

 More Exercises for Seniors at Home